Melanie-Clark/frosty_the_runaway_snowman/README.md

 # Frosty: The runaway snowman!

-The aim of the game is to throw snowballs at Frosty the runaway snowman.
+Frosty the snowman is on the loose!

-Score as many hits as you can in 30 seconds.
+Throw as many snowballs as you can at Frosty in 30 seconds.

 But be careful...each time you hit Frosty, he gets faster!

 ## Gameplay Mechanics:

 ### Movement

 Use the left/right arrow keys to move the snowball at the bottom of the screen.

 Press SPACEBAR to throw the snowball.

 Press P to Play or Q to Quit.

 ### Health

 The game starts with five health hearts in the top-left corner of the screen.

-Hitting an obstacle (Santa, Elf, Reindeer, Bunny) reduces health by one heart.
+Hitting an obstacle (Santa, Elf, Reindeer, Bunny) reduces health by 1 heart.

 ### Timer

-The player has 30 seconds to score as many hits on Frosty as possible.
+The player has 30 seconds to score as many snowball hits on Frosty as possible.

 ### Scoring

+Total number of successful snowball hits on Frosty the snowman.

 **Health Bonus:**
 Earn **1 bonus point** for every health heart left at the end of the game.

+**Time Bonus:**
+If you hit Frosty 10 or more times, you will receive a time bonus.
-The total score is calculated by adding the number of Frosty hits to the Health Bonus.
+The time bonus is calculated as the number of remaining seconds on the 10th successful hit.
+Earn **1 bonus point** for every remaining second on the 10th hit.

+The total score is calculated as follows:\
+**TOTAL SCORE: No. of hits + Health bonus + Time bonus**

 ## Game demo